Professor Andrea B. Carroll

 He served as law clerk to the Honorable Donald E. Walter, United States District Court for the Western District of Louisiana from 2003 through 2004.
 He serves or served on the board of the Shreveport Bar Association, Shreveport Bar Foundation, Broadmoor Baptist Church, The Hub: Urban Ministries, and the North Louisiana Federal Bar Association.
 Please welcome Jason Nichols.

-Clare Roubion
+Clare S. Roubion

 Louisiana Legal Ethics, LLC